amandavisconti/literaturegeek/_posts/2016-07-21-dlf-digital-humanities-what-why-how.md

 But, the website is hard to use if you’re not used to working with research data collections every day—that is, if you’re not a researcher.
 And it doesn’t have tools or other design aimed explicitly at helping students and the public see why these photos are interesting and relevant to them.
 What the LOC staff have done (especially despite their past [problematic management](https://www.washingtonpost.com/entertainment/museums/americas-national-library-is-behind-the-digital-curve-a-new-report-finds/2015/03/31/fad54c3a-d3fd-11e4-a62f-ee745911a4ff_story.html) and with limited resources) is truly amazing scholarship, so I want to emphasize that this is awesome work, and I believe we need projects aimed just at researchers just like this project is—it’s just that I want researchers to be making more things that are aimed at people besides ourselves, also.

-(*Below is a 50-second clip I made ochecking out the [Photogrammar project](http://photogrammar.yale.edu/)… although since this is a blog post rather than a live presentation, I highly encourage [just playing around with Photogrammar yourself](http://photogrammar.yale.edu/)!
+(*Below is a 50-second clip I made checking out the [Photogrammar project](http://photogrammar.yale.edu/)… although since this is a blog post rather than a live presentation, I highly encourage [just playing around with Photogrammar yourself](http://photogrammar.yale.edu/)!
 It's extremely intuitive and impressive.*)

 <iframe src="https://player.vimeo.com/video/175695252?title=0&byline=0&portrait=0" width="600" height="434" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>